Byron Center Meats (Mobile) Butchering Cancelation Form

 Below is a list of harvest options for both USDA inspected and Not For Sale options.
 During peak season, it may take months to get your animals scheduled, so call as early as possible.
 We coordinate weekly deliveries of the animal carcasses.
 We do not accept self-kills or drop-offs.

-USDA Inspected
+USDA Inspected Harvesters

 These animals will be inspected by a veterinarian before being harvested.
 These plants are inspected daily by the USDA and swab tests are made on the kill floor.
 Your product labels will receive a “legend” (USDA stamp or “bug”).
 With a legend included, you will have more selling options.
 Your animals can be sold in portions (halves, quarters, etc.) or by piece at farmers markets, restaurants or on-line.
 These animals can also be donated to food pantries or used for public events.
+Please note that each harvester charges their own kill fee and trucking fee which will be reflected in you or your customers’ final processing total from Byron Center Meats unless otherwise noted by the producer.
+Call your harvester to inquire about kill and trucking fees.

-*BCM Custom Butchering – Mobile
+*BCM Custom Mobile Butchering

 Curious how the process works?
 Watch our video HERE.